normandesjr/kafka-song/README.md

 * *code* with the value you got earlier with Chrome
 * *redirect_uri* with the value you added to create the app

 Make the request.
-The JSON answered has the *refresh_token* parameter.
+The response JSON will have the *refresh_token* parameter.

 ## Generate guesses (tweet simulator)